Due to the bad weather conditions, there may be some delays to deliveries.

 All door closers fitted to a fire door, whether concealed or overhead, must be CE Marked and suitable for the fire rating of a door.
 You must not install any ironmongery that has a fire test rating lower than that of the door.
 For example, if you have a 60-minute fire rated door, you cannot install anything that has a lower fire rating like products with a 30-minute fire rating.
 You can, however, install a 60-minute fire rated product on a 30-minute fire rated door.

-Door Closers should be performance tested to EN1534 and Fire Tested to EN1634 in order to be CE marked.
+Fire door closers should be performance tested to EN1534 and Fire Tested to EN1634 in order to be CE marked.
 They should also be a minimum of a power size 3 (EN3) when fitted to a fire door.

 If a door is to be held open, then an electromagnetic door closer linked up to the fire alarm interface should be used.

-Digital Locks
+Digital Keypad Door Locks

-There is no performance test to which Digital Locks should comply, however fire rated digital locks should be supplied with appropriate intumescent and be fire tested to EN 1634 and EN 476.
+There is no performance test to which digital locks should comply, however fire rated digital locks should be supplied with appropriate intumescent and be fire tested to EN 1634 and EN 476.

 Locks & Latches Locks